jh1993/UnderusedOptions/README.txt

 Essence Flux:
 - Level reduced to 3.
+- Instead of affecting a contiguous group of units, now affects all units in a 4-tile radius.
-- Blindcasting (2 SP): Essence Flux no longer requires line of sight to cast.
+- Max charges reduced to 6.
+Range increased to 9, and no longer requires line of sight.
+- Max charges upgrade replaced by a +3 radius upgrade for 3 SP.
 - Imbalanced Flux (5 SP): For each pair of resistances, both resistances will be set to the lower of the two if the affected unit is an enemy, and the higher of the two if the affected unit is an ally.

 Fiery Tormentor: